BoBch27/firevault_go/README.md

 			- SkipValidation: When used, it means all validation tags will be ingored (the `name` and `omitempty` rules will be acknowledged).
 If no field paths are provided, validation will be skipped for all fields.
 Otherwise, validation will only be skipped for the specified field paths.
 			- AllowEmptyFields: When invoked with a variable number of `string` params, the fields that match the provided field paths will ignore the `omitempty` and `omitempty_update` rules.
 This can be useful when a field must be set to its zero value only on certain method calls.
 If not used, or called with no params, all fields will honour the two rules.
 			- ModifyOriginal: When used, if there are transformations which alter field values, the original, passed in struct data will also be updated in place.
 Note: when used, this will make the entire method call thread-unsafe, so should be used with caution.
 			- DisableMerge: When used, the merging of fields will be disabled, meaning the entire document will be replaced - no existing fields will be preserved.
+The deletion of fields is based on the provided struct, not the Firestore document itself.
+If the struct has changed since the document was created, some fields may not be deleted.
 			- MergeFields: When invoked with a variable number of `string` params, the fields which match the provided field paths will be overwritten.
 Other fields on the document will be untouched.
 If not used, or called with no params, all the fields given in the data argument will be overwritten.
-It is an error if a provided field path does not refer to a value in the data passed.
+If a provided field path does not refer to a value in the data passed, it'll be ignored.
 	- *Returns*:
 		- error: An `error` in case something goes wrong during validation or interaction with Firestore.
 	- ***Important***:
 		- If neither `omitempty`, nor `omitempty_update` rules have been used, non-specified field values in the passed in data will be set to Go's default values, thus updating all document fields.
 To prevent that behaviour, please use one of the two rules.
-		- If no documents match the provided `Query` (and the `Query` doesn't contain an `ID` clause), the operation will do nothing and will not return an error.
 ```go
 user := User{
 	Password: "123567",